Enrollment is on-going! It is never too late to join our music or dance lessons and classes. find a class time!

 PRIVATE LESSON & TEAM STUDENTS: We never ask a child to perform in a music concert if they are not comfortable performing in public.
 Students will be encouraged to perform in the small group settings of Workshop Week.
 There are no parents at these events, just other students and their teachers.
 This still gives our students a goal that they are working towards throughout the year.
 We also have the Playing Parties held twice a year as well.
 These are small classes on the weekends, with parents attending the last 25 minutes of our cozy music sharing time.
 Children play for each other in an informal, friendly atmosphere.
 Playing Parties are for our younger children, ages 6-9.
 Our pre-teen & teen students have the option to attend our low-key Teen Master Class.
 We have observed over many years of teaching children of all ages, that these smaller nurturing settings often provide the experience necessary for our younger or shyer students.
 They then can be promoted, if they feel ready, to our Concert Events.

-Yes, we offer a national certificate and evaluation event for qualifying students each spring through the Music Teachers National Association.
+Yes, for students who exhibit responsible practicing routines, we do offer the popular ABRSM program.
+We also hold a national certificate and evaluation event for qualifying students each spring through the Music Teachers National Association.
 National evaluations and certificates are more recognized across the country and internationally than state-wide programs.
-Student must have been enrolled with us for 2 years to qualify, and exemplify consistent practice habits.
+Student must have been enrolled with us for 1 year to qualify, and exemplify consistent practice habits.

 We do not use any one method.
 We research the best methods out there and then match the material that works best with that students’ learning style.
 We also use a variety of fun teaching aids during the lesson to help students understand the more challenging abstract musical concepts.
 Students really enjoy the variety in their lessons.